juunas11/managedidentity-filesharing/README.md

 allow access to the Managed Identity.
 It will pop a login twice for your user, one for the migrations file and one for the inline query to enable access.

-Deploy the app to the App Service and all should work.
-At the time of writing, .NET Core 3.0 is not available in App Service.
-Currently it must be deployed as a self-contained app.